 【Ultra Comfort & Durable】Outer material: Nylon (Waterproof and Durable), Lining:100% Polyester (Breathable and skin-friendly), Premium Polyester keeps the temperature from 55 to 60℉ and provides a ultra-comfort sleep environment to people.

-Do European hornets travel long distances from their nest?
+How far do European hornets travel from their nest?